VinoSarran/Module2_VBA_Refactoring/README.md

             tickerVolumes(tickerindex) = tickerVolumes(tickerindex) + Cells(j, 8).Value
             End If

    Once all the required calculations are made within memory, the version of the code simply copies the array output to the output cells on the worksheet.
-This refractored verions has a runtime of:
+This refactored version has a runtime of:
        <br>
  ![alt text](https://github.com/VinoSarran/Module2_VBA_Refactoring/blob/8e88873fc9afbfe73676b5d4c0bd16003f6b8a72/VBA_Challenge_2018.png?raw=true)